 '''

-See also:Interact(), ToolbarClear(), ToolbarEnable(), ToolbarSet(),

-ToolbarText(), ToolbarVisible()
+See also:Interact(),ToolbarClear(),ToolbarEnable(),ToolbarSet(),

+ToolbarText(),ToolbarVisible()

 '''

-ToolbarClear(
+ToolbarClear()

-This function is used to remove all, or some of the buttons from the toolbar.
-If you delete all the buttons the Toolbar() function will insert a button labelled OK so you can get out of the Toolbar () function.
-Use ToolbarText ("") to clear the toolbar message.
+This function removes some or all of the toolbar buttons.
+If you delete all buttons, the Toolbar() function inserts an OK button, so you can get out of the Toolbar() function.
+Use ToolbarText("") to clear the toolbar message.

-'''

 Proc ToolbarClear({item%});

-'''